jakottelaar/Programmeren-4/README.md

 ```
 ### API Documentation
 To understand the available endpoints and their functionalities, please refer to the API documentation created with Postman.

-This will provide a direct link to your Postman documentation where users can explore and interact with the available endpoints.

 https://documenter.getpostman.com/view/26588588/2s93m1b5Fe